Lutfur Rahman Kajal

-Lutfur Rahman Kajal is a Bangladesh Nationalist Party politician and the former Member of Parliament from Cox's Bazar-3.
+Lutfur Rahman Kajal is a Bangladesh Nationalist Party politician and a former member of parliament from Cox's Bazar-3.

 Early life

 Kajal was born on 18 November 1960.
 He has a B.com degree.

 Career

 Kajal was elected to parliament in 2008 from Cox's Bazar-3 as a Bangladesh Nationalist Party candidate.
 Prime Minister Sheikh Hasina blamed him for the 2012 Ramu violence in which Muslims attacked Buddhist residents of Ramu Upazila.

+Kajal's restaurant was vandalized by activists of Bangladesh Chhatra League along with the nearby Bangladesh Nationalist Party office in July 2024 during the 2024 Bangladesh quota reform movement.